HackerEarth/engineering.hackerearth.com/_posts/2021-08-01-CI-CD-Journey.md

 ## The Ephiphany

 **CD is a paradigm shift.
-Change does not happen overnight** <br>
-Embracing Continuous Deployment is a behaviroual shift.
+Change does not happen overnight** : Embracing Continuous Deployment is a behaviroual shift.
 The team should move away from large deployments to smaller shorter release cycles.
 This also means establishing a sturdy safety net to catch failures at each step.
 **Embrace DevOps culture** <br>
-This requires the teams to abolish silos and work as cross-functional teams.
+  : This requires the teams to abolish silos and work as cross-functional teams.
 Treat your test code and test infrastructure as first class citizens. <br>
 **Invest on Feature Flags** <br>
     Feature flags/Feature toggles have been in use for a while.
 Start using these to push changes to trunk without affecting customer usage.
 Avoid long running feature branches. <br>
 **Improve - continuously** <br>
     Start measuring your build and deploy metrics.
 Pick up north start metric around each tenet and work towards moving the needle.
 Celebrate small wins, every input to get there counts.

 ## Accelerate!